IFR training

 Our main flight base is in Spain, Lleida-Alguaire International Airport.
 It is a convenient location with developed infrastructure and a suitable climate for conducting training year-round.

-You will practice on Cessna type of aircraft and FNPT II device.
+You will practice on a Cessna or Tecnam type of aircraft and an FNPT II device.

 FAQs